Requirements for Foreigners to Buy Property in Mexico

 LEGAL NOTICE

-Canoa Bienes Raíces is a real state company based in Puerto Vallarta, Jalisco.
-The content of this blog is for informational purposes only.
-We do not take responability for the accuracy, veracity, or updating the information presented, nor are we directly associated with the events, products, or services metioned in the articles.
+Canoa Bienes Raíces is a real estate company based in Puerto Vallarta, Jalisco.
+The content of this article is for informational purposes only.
+We are not responsible for the accuracy, truthfulness, or timeliness of the information presented, nor are we directly associated with the events mentioned.

 Requirements for Foreigners to Buy Property in Mexico